Shuddho11288/apk-installer/README.md

 # Requirements
 - The platform-tools folder must be included as it does the all stuffs.
-- Also It windows subsystem for android must be installed and enabled developer mode!
+- Also  windows subsystem for android (AKA wsa similar to wsl) must be installed and enabled developer mode!

 # Screenshots
 ![Apk installer application preview](https://i.ibb.co/Scxqvdf/Screenshot-2021-11-09-153916.png)